tonny1983/angular-tour-of-heroes/README.md

 * ng-angular component (popper in "language-selector")
 * ngx-translate component
 * global spinner between routing when loading data using ngx-spinner
-* partial spinner in pages (add Hero, change hero)  when waiting response using bootstrap spinner
+* partial spinner in pages (add Hero, change hero and hero dropdown list)  when waiting response using bootstrap spinner
-* an interceptor of the http client component that show global spinner when calling rest api (the cases including api exclusion and call many rest apis in a page)
+* an ignorable interceptor of the http client component that show global spinner when calling rest api

 ## Development server